 The ceiling fixture must be controlled by a wall switch and not a pull chain type light.
 Wall receptacles should be placed no farther than 12 feet apart.
 Dining rooms usually require a separate 20-amp circuit for one outlet used for a microwave, entertainment center, or window air conditioner.

 Special care is needed in stairways to ensure all of the steps are lighted properly.
 Three-way switches are required at the top and bottom of the stairs.
 If the stairs turn, you may need to add additional lighting to accommodate the area to be lit.

 These areas can be long and need adequate lighting.
 Be sure to place enough lighting so shadows are not cast when walking.
 Remember, hallways are often escape routes in the event of inclement weather and emergencies.
 A hallway over 10 feet long is required to have an outlet for general purpose.
 Three-way switches are required for the two ends of the hallway.
 If there are more doors throughout the hallway, say a bedroom or two, then you may want to add addition four-way switches to the circuit outside the door of each room.

 Closets must have one globe covered fixture controlled by a wall switch.
 Exposed bulb fixtures, like pull-chain fixtures, get hot and come in contact with clothing or other combustible materials stored in closets.
 Although your existing home may have these fixtures, it is recommended that you change them for safety reasons.

 The washer and dryer should have its own 20-amp receptacle.
 In the case of an electric dryer, a separate 240-volt circuit should be installed.

 Remember that the electrical codes are in place for your safety.
-Although you may believe that they are overkill at times, these practices save lives everyday.
-When it comes to electric safety, don't become a statistic!
+Although you may believe that they are overkill at times, these practices save lives every day.
+When it comes to electrical safety, don't become a statistic!
 Follow the rules of the codes and be sure to have your local electrical inspector give you the green light for the safety of your family's sake.